broadinstitute/cms/docs/scans.rst

-scans.py - scans for signals of selection and related file conversion
+scans.py - scans for signals of selection and related file conversion1
 =============================================================

 .. argparse::